elssieg/Time_Series_Project/README.md

 ## Europe's Greenhouse Gas Emissions (1990 - 2014)

-This project uses a dataset provided by the United Nation's, which covers 43 countries in Europe.
+This project uses a dataset provided by the United Nations, which covers 43 countries in Europe.
 The dataset has a total of 8,406 observations, and consists of the following columns:

 * Country/Region
 * Year (1990-2014)